Halloween LED lights are a common, energy efficient decoration. | Photo courtesy of Jeremy Roof, Creative Commons.

 Halloween revelers young and old will take over their neighborhoods at an early witching hour tonight.
 Illuminated jack-o-lanterns will smile (or glare) from stoops.
 Porch lights, street lamps and lights strung from porches will flicker to provide a safe cover for pedestrians.
 With all these lights on, there’s little wonder how Halloween fits strikingly well within the broader theme of energy efficiency.

 In the same spirit, compact fluorescent bulbs on porches indicate to youngsters there’s a treat awaiting them when they sound the door bell.
-When participating households open the door and place a sweet in the baskets, bags or plastic pumpkins, they could very well be handing over treats that required less energy to produce than several years ago.
+And when participating households open the door and place a sweet in the baskets, bags or plastic pumpkins, they could very well be handing over treats that required less energy to produce than several years ago.

 Candy is typically produced through complex manufacturing processes.
 Hershey’s Kisses actually got their name from the sound the machine produced when spitting out each individual piece of candy.
-Though it has been a long time since the first kiss dropped onto a conveyor belt, since 2007 at least, Hershey’s has implemented extensive energy consumption audits at their processing facilities.
+Though it has been a long time since the first kiss dropped onto a conveyor belt, since 2007 Hershey’s has implemented extensive energy consumption audits at their processing facilities.
 Processes that gave the candy its name now consume less energy.
 Other confectionary companies like Nestle and Jelly Belly have implemented similar energy saving manufacturing tricks when producing their treats.